Happy Father’s Day, everyone!

 The kids loved it!
 I kept my wife in the dark too, since I figured watching our kids’ delight would be a nice surprise.
 I let her read everything and direct the hunt.
-It was less staged that way, since she was new to it too.
+It was less staged that way since she was new to it too.
 I don’t think my daughter will forget this experience anytime soon.
-And the nice bit about this is that the scrolls live on even when the hunt it over.
-My 2 year old will have photos and the scrolls to remember it by.
+And the nice bit about this is that the scrolls live on even when the hunt is over.
+My 2-year-old will have photos and the scrolls to remember it by.

 Treasure Hunt Materials

 - Treasure Chest – Here’s a nice one for $25.
-You can get the cheaper if you want a smaller one.
+You can get it cheaper if you want a smaller one.